-Is there a good reason to wait and not file for divorce?
+Is there a good reason to wait and not file a divorce?
 For example, would waiting and attempting marital counseling potentially help restore the relationship?

 Would waiting allow a highly stressful situation to pass before making a decision?
 It is common for stressful situations to put a strain on a marriage.
 These stressful situations can be physical illness, chemical dependency, financial challenges and more.

 If these situations are isolated and do not necessarily reflect a breakdown in the trust and loyalty between the spouses, it may be wise to work through them rather than simply give up on the relationship and assume divorce is the best path.

 1. The nature and extent of the issues influence the timing of divorce